<<< From tired

 OLD NO.7 body kits.
 A352 kit.

-Above is the fibreglass body kit I plan to eventually use for my Spitfire project, this will then form the basis for my Hillclimb special, as you can see, the kit is quite heavily based on the Jaguar d-type, the kit shown above is a one peice shell, there is an option to have the complete seperate bonnet, but at the moment, I am looking to use the one shown above.
+Above is the fibreglass body kit I plan to eventually use for my Spitfire project, this will then form the basis for my replica, as you can see, the kit is quite heavily based on the Jaguar, the kit shown above is a one peice shell, there is an option to have the complete seperate flip type bonnet.

 The kit above is the A352 and is supplied by Old no.7 Kits.

 The A352 ia a body conversion kit based on the triumph spitfire.
 As the kit uses a cut down spitfire bodytub and an unmodified chassis and drive train it is free from IVA test and keeps the spitfire's original registration and tax free status.

 photos showing the preperation for moulding the complete body shell.